Thoracic vertebrae: First thoracic vertebra (T1)

 The first thoracic vertebra has, on either side of the body, an entire articular facet for the head of the first rib, and a demi-facet for the upper half of the head of the second rib.

 The body is like that of a cervical vertebra, being broad, concave, and lipped on either side.

 The superior articular surfaces are directed upward and backward; the spinous process is thick, long, and almost horizontal.

 The transverse processes are long, and the upper vertebral notches are deeper than those of the other thoracic vertebrae.

-The thoracic spinal nerve 1 (T1) passes out underneath it.
+The thoracic spinal nerve 1 (T1) passes inferior to it.

 Second thoracic vertebra (T2)

-The thoracic spinal nerve 2 (T2) passes out underneath it.
+The thoracic spinal nerve 2 (T2) passes inferior to it.